-The MOVE Lab at the University of California Santa Barbara conducts basic and applied research to study movement and spatiotemporal processes such as human mobility, animal movement, migration, disease spread, and movement responses to natural hazards (e.g. wildfires, hurricanes).
-Using large arrays of movement and tracking data sets, we develop data analytics, machine learning and knowledge discovery methods, agent-based simulation models, and visualization techniques to answer questions surrounding the behavior of moving individual and interactions in social and ecological systems.
-We apply spatial data science and computational approaches to investigate how movement patterns are formed in dynamic natural and human systems and how individual response to change in their environments.
+The MOVE Research Group at the University of California Santa Barbara conducts basic and applied research to study movement and spatiotemporal processes such as human mobility, animal movement, migration, disease spread, and movement responses to natural hazards (e.g. wildfires, hurricanes).
+Using large arrays of movement and tracking data sets, we develop data analytics, machine learning and knowledge discovery methods, agent-based simulation models, and visualization techniques to answer questions surrounding the behavior of moving individuals and interactions in social and ecological systems.
+We apply spatial data science and computational approaches to investigate how movement patterns are formed in dynamic natural and human systems and how individuals respond to changes in their environments.
 Current projects of the MOVE Lab are listed below.
 If you are interested in joining MOVE@UCSB to get involved in any of these research areas, please contact Dr. Somayeh Dodge.
-We are always looking for talented students who are interested in computational solutions for spatiotemporal problems.

 Why MOVE?